 Equivalent oscillators may be used if they are capable of sending up to +10 dbm at 600 or 900 ohms.
-They should be equipped for frequencies from 300 cycles to 4000 cycles with a setting accuracy of 2 per cent or better.
+They should be equipped for sending frequencies from 300 cycles to 4000 cycles with a setting accuracy of 2 per cent or better.
 They must be arranged for DC blocking.
 A TMS should be used with the oscillator to check output at all frequencies.

 - 2.05 Steady noise measurements require the use of the 3A NMS.
 The 6A Impulse Counter is necessary for impulse noise measurements. - 2.06 In addition to the usual test equipment, if the subscriber lines are equalized to correct envelope delay distortion, delay measuring sets should be available.
-These consist of the KS-15877 Transmitter and the KS-15878 Receiver or equivalents. - 2.07 The 901, 902 and 903 portable data test sets should be available for trouble investigations. - 2.08 Practices providing information on testing equipment are shown in Table I. - 2.09 Cords should be provided as needed to connect the test set.
-In practically all cases, cords terminated with small alligator clips are required.
-A 1011-type test handset will also be useful. - 2.10 2-wire stations are normally arranged for loop supervision.
+The 25A Gain and Delay Measuring Set is preferred and should be used when available.
+In most cases, it will be required for accuracy. - 2.07 The 901, 902, and 903 portable data set sets should be available for trouble investigations. - 2.08 Practices providing information on testing equipment are shown in Table I.

+2.09 Cords should be provided as needed to connect the test set.
+In practically all cases, cords terminated at one end with small alligator clips are required.
+A 1011-type test handset will also be useful.

+2.10 2-wire stations are normally arranged for loop supervision.
 The test sets should be equipped with a holding coil to maintain the connection on test calls.
-It may be necessary in some cases to use a 274J coil equipped with clip leads.
-A convenient arrangement which can be made up locally is shown in Fig. 6.
-It can be clipped in place in advance of a test call and will make it easier to coordinate tests.
-A 274J coil and a 600-ohm resistor, both equipped with clip leads, are required.
+It will be necessary when making noise measurements to provide a hold coil.
+A 274J coil equipped with clip leads is suitable.
+A convenient arrangement which can be made up locally is shown in Fig. 7.
+A 274J coil and a 600-ohm resistor both equipped with clip leads are required.